shruhi/Super-Bowl-LIII-Score-Prediction/Super_Bowl_LIII.md

 #### 3.2 Training the model

-We want to model the variables Team and Opponent Score using the other variables as predictors and view the results.
+Dependent variables: Team and Opponent Score
+Predictors: Team Statistics
 Using anova() we test the covariance between the coefficients in the two models and remove the non-useful predictors.
-This is run on the training set.

 ``` r
 m2 <- lm(cbind(TS, OS) ~ Team + Opponent + TP + TR + TT + OP + OR + OT, data = training)